YegorChevardin/design-patterns/Readme.md

 > encapsulate each one as a separate class, and make them interchangeable.
 It enables clients to choose the appropriate
 > algorithm at runtime without altering the client's code.

+### Template method

+> The Template Method Pattern is a behavioral design pattern used in software engineering to define the skeleton or
+> structure of an algorithm in a method but allow subclasses to provide specific implementations of some steps of the
+> algorithm.
+It promotes code reusability and helps enforce a consistent structure for related algorithms while allowing
+> customization of certain parts of those algorithms.